-The comparison of a frugal versus cheap lifestyle is in order as there tend to be some misconceptions.
+The comparison of a frugal vs. cheap lifestyle is in order as there tend to be some misconceptions.

-You may have wondered to yourself – “Am I exhibiting frugal or cheap behaviors?” and are wanting to investigate further.
+You may have wondered to yourself – “Am I exhibiting frugal or cheap behaviors?” and want to investigate further.

 You have come to the right place.

 - distinct differences between being frugal and cheap

 In my view, the term frugality describes living below your means, practicing purposeful spending, and prioritizing savings.

 Although I don’t agree with everything Dave Ramsey has to say.